 3. Being Unwilling to Compromise

-Another mistake buyers and sellers make during real estate transactions in Woodbridge is simply being unwilling to compromise.
+Another mistake buyers and sellers make during real estate transactions in Virginia, Maryland, and D.C. is simply being unwilling to compromise.
 Being too intransigent or too unwilling to give a little can ultimately kill the deal.

 More often than not, this is a mistake sellers make after the inspection reveals problems.
 Sellers often hold out for the asking price without being willing to make needed repairs.
 “A little compromise,” experts say, “goes a long way, especially when there are two escrows (or more) on the line.”